You must have wondered, “How much money could I make from freelance blogging?”

 No matter which job you choose, your pay works out to $2000 each week.
 I’d choose the one with fewer hours, too.
 And we’d all be earning a six-figure income working part-time!

 So, um, why hasn’t that happened yet?

-Well, I have a confession to make: my average hourly rate is around $100.
+Well, I have a confession to make: my average hourly rate is above $100.
 But I spend less than 20 hours per week freelance blogging, so I’m not super-rich.